Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_lootgoblin_notify_mode                  4       // The logic to use when notifying players that a loot goblin is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone
-ttt_lootgoblin_notify_sound                 1       // Whether to play a cheering sound when a loot goblin is killed ttt_lootgoblin_notify_confetti              1       // Whether to throw confetti when a loot goblin is a killed
+ttt_lootgoblin_notify_sound                 1       // Whether to play a cheering sound when a loot goblin is killed ttt_lootgoblin_notify_confetti              1       // Whether to throw confetti when a loot goblin is a killed ttt_lootgoblin_regen_mode                   2       // Whether the loot goblin should regenerate health and using what logic.
+0 - No regeneration.
+1 - Constant regen while active.
+2 - Regen while standing still.
+3 - Regen after taking damage ttt_lootgoblin_regen_rate                   3       // How often (in seconds) a loot goblin should regain health while regenerating ttt_lootgoblin_regen_delay                  0       // The length of the delay (in seconds) before the loot goblin's health will start to regenerate

 // ----------------------------------------